Hannibal Hamlin: Honors and legacy

 Sculptor Charles Tefft of Brewer, Maine, created this bronze statue of Hannibal Hamlin, which was dedicated in 1927 in downtown Bangor.

 Hamlin County, South Dakota is named in his honor, as are Hamlin, Kansas; Hamlin, New York; Hamlin, West Virginia; Hamlin Township; Hamlin Lake in Mason County, Michigan; Hamlin Peak, a mountain in Piscataquis County, Maine; and Hamlin, a small Maine village that is a U.S.–Canada border crossing with Grand Falls, New Brunswick.
 There are statues in Hamlin's likeness in the United States Capitol and a public park (Norumbega Mall) in Bangor, Maine.

 There is also a building on the University of Maine Campus, in Orono, named Hannibal Hamlin Hall.
 A fire broke out there on February 13, 1944, in which two students died and one was severely injured.
 The building was later rebuilt.
 Hannibal Hamlin Memorial Library is next to his birthplace in Paris, Maine.

 The Hampden Maine Historical Society exhibits a restoration of his first law office at its Kinsley House Museum grounds.

 Hamlin's house in Bangor subsequently housed the presidents of the adjacent Bangor Theological Seminary.
 It is listed on the National Register of Historic Places, as is Hamlin's birthplace in Paris, Maine (as part of the Paris Hill Historic District).

 Hamlin Park in Chicago is named in his honor.

 In popular culture

 Hamlin appears briefly in three alternate history writings by Harry Turtledove: The Guns of the South, Must and Shall, and How Few Remain.

-In Fallout 3, a quest called Head of State involves returning the Lincoln Memorial statue's head to its pedestal.
-The leader of the group trying to return the head to Abraham Lincoln's statue is named Hannibal Hamlin.
+In Fallout 3, a 2008 action role-playing game, a quest called "Head of State" involves returning the Lincoln Memorial statue's head to its pedestal.
+The leader of the group trying to return the head is named Hannibal Hamlin.